bank-vaults/bank-vaults.dev/content/docs/mutating-webhook/configuration.md

 ## Registry access

 You can also specify a default secret being used by the webhook for cases where a pod has no `imagePullSecrets` specified.
 To make this work you have to set the environment variables `DEFAULT_IMAGE_PULL_SECRET` and `DEFAULT_IMAGE_PULL_SECRET_NAMESPACE` when deploying the vault-secrets-webhook.
-Have a look at the values.yaml of the
-[vault-secrets-webhook](https://github.com/bank-vaults/bank-vaults/blob/master/charts/vault-secrets-webhook/values.yaml) helm chart to see how this is done.
+Have a look at the [values.yaml of the vault-secrets-webhook](https://github.com/bank-vaults/vault-secrets-webhook/blob/main/deploy/charts/vault-secrets-webhook/values.yaml) helm chart to see how this is done.

 > Note:
 > - If your EC2 nodes have the ECR instance role, the webhook can request an ECR access token through that role automatically, instead of an explicit `imagePullSecret`
 > - If your workload is running on GCP nodes, the webhook automatically authenticates to GCR.

-Future improvements:

-- on Azure/Alibaba get a credential dynamically with the specific SDK (for AWS ECR and GCP GCR this is already done)

 ### Using a private image repository